IDAES/idaes-pse/docs/core/util/costing.rst

 Centrifugal Pump
 ++++++++++++++++

-The centrifugal cost has two main components, the cost of the pump and the cost of the motor.
+The centrifugal pump cost has two main components, the cost of the pump and the cost of the motor.
 The pump cost is based on the fluid work (work_fluid), pump head, and size factor.
 Additional arguments are required:

 * pump_type_factor = '1.4' (see Table 6)
 * pump_motor_type_factor = 'open', 'enclosed', 'explosion_proof'

-Based on users inputs the get_costing method builds base_cost and purchase_cost for both the pump and the motor.
+Based on user's inputs the get_costing method builds base_cost and purchase_cost for both the pump and the motor.
 The unit purchase cost is obtained by adding the motor and pump costs.

 .. math:: self.costing.purchase\_cost = self.costing.pump\_purchase\_cost + self.costing.motor\_purchase\_cost